 During the hearing, Santiago offered the first glimpses of his life prior to his alleged horrific acts on Friday afternoon.

-Santiago also told the judge he owns no property and currently has only about $10 in the bank.
+Santiago also told the judge he owns no property and has only about $10 in the bank.

 As he appeared before the judge, more than a dozen officers kept watch outside the courthouse, carrying rifles and wearing bulletproof vests.
 There were also mounted police and K-9 units.